 We parents are trained to think about our kids’ social and emotional development.
 But the truth is, kids are not the only ones building social and emotional skills.
 Development, says Stanley Greenspan, is a series of stages through which humans gain greater capacity.
 These stages extend through adulthood.

-For those of us who are parenting young children, we are likely in the throes of Greenspan’s fourteenth stage, "Building a Family."
+For those of us who are parenting young children, we are likely in the throes of Greenspan’s 14th stage, "Building a Family."
 At this stage, we are building the capacity to empathize with our children without either identifying too much with their experience or withdrawing from them.
-In other words, we are trying to find the balance between those two extremes—too involved and neglectful—the balance that will allow us to both support kids and give them independence, all while we establish a new sense of self.
+In other words, we are trying to find the balance between those two extremes—too involved and neglectful—so we can both support kids and give them independence, all while we establish a new sense of self.

 If you are like me, it’s hard to find time to step back and reflect on yourself as a learner.
-Taking the chance to really think about this stage and reflect on our experiences, though, can surface some pretty liberating ideas and may make a real impact on how we see ourselves and other parents.
+Taking the chance to really think about this stage and reflect on our experiences, though, may make a real impact on how we see ourselves and other parents.

 Parents and kids have more in common than it seems...